 Polkadot offers a new-gen platform to users upon which can be built a wide variety of applications, including NFT auction marketplaces, open lending platforms, cross-chain DEX, insurance protocols, and prediction markets.
 It has a lot to offer and a long way to go.

 The Polkadot ecosystem is getting better and we can expect a lot of new and exciting projects in the coming future.

 We are a team of India-based blockchain security professionals who are skilled in their niche.
 Although a start-up, you’ll never have to compromise with anything from us.
-We strive to push forward and provide overall surveillance and quality service to our customers.
-Get in touch with us to get a security audit for your smart contract.
+We strive to push forward and provide our customers with surveillance and quality service.
+Get in touch with us for a security audit of your smart contract.?